kaanbobac/python-tic-tac-toe/README.md

 This is a console Tic Tac Toe game developed in python.
 To get more information about Tic Tac Toe game, please click [here](https://www.wikiwand.com/en/Tic-tac-toe)

->This game is developed by only pure Pyhton 3 without any additional library.
+>This game is developed by only pure Python 3 without any additional library.
 In order to run it, only python 3 installation will be enough

 # How to Play
  - Game is played by two people.